deckarts/next-level-vim/md/next-level-vim.md

 export EDITOR=vim
 ```

 It is through these files that personalization preferences with Vim become appealing as a choice for your Integrated Development Environment (IDE).
 A newly installed Vim may be limited to backward compatibility with legacy Vi.
-The first actual Vim setting you're likely going to want is to switch is its legacy compatibility with Vi.
+The first actual Vim setting you're likely going to want is switch its legacy compatibility with Vi off.
 That way, you are sure to have access to Vim's advanced features:

 ```
 " ~/.vimrc